devsany/textura-/README.md

 ![alt text](<Screenshot 2024-12-05 222557.png>)

-- After download the image by Clicking 👆🏻 (Preview Button) suggested to use Background Remover
+- After download the image by Clicking 👆🏻 (Preview Shapes) suggested to use Background Remover